Tasarinan/Ufoco/docs/development/backlog.md

 - [ ] choose a DOING-date in the entry field
 - [ ] jumps (only) from TODO to DOING on the given date

-## TODO As a user I want akie appearing suitable to my operating system, that it feels like a native app:

-acc:

-- [ ] Ubuntu Ambiance on Ubuntu
-- [ ] Some Mac Theme on MAC
-- [ ] Windows 8 Theme on Windows

 ## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.